SystemsApproach/private5g/ran.rst

 :numref:`Figure %s <fig-ctl_loops>`, which also shows the O-RAN prescribed interfaces A1 and E2 introduced in the previous section.
-(Note that all the edges in :numref:`Figures %s <fig-disagg1>` and :numref:`%s <fig-disagg2>` correspond to 3GPP-defined interfaces, but we have not identified them by name because their details are outside the scope of this discussion.)
+(Note that all the edges in :numref:`Figures %s <fig-disagg1>` and :numref:`%s <fig-disagg2>` correspond to 3GPP-defined interfaces, as identified in Section 4.2, but their details are outside the scope of this discussion.)

 .. _fig-ctl_loops:
 .. figure:: figures/sdn/Slide9.png